How to Remove a Tree Stump Yourself with a Stump Grinder

 Step 6: Fill the Hole

-- •Rake the wood chips that have accumulated around the grinding site --- you will have a surprising amount
+- •Rake wood chips that have accumulated around the grinding site

-- •Fill the hole with a mix of the wood chips and topsoil (about 50/50 ratio)
+- •Fill hole with a mix of wood chips and topsoil (about 50/50 ratio)

-- •Mound the fill material slightly above the surrounding grade --- it will settle 10-20% over the next few weeks
+- •Mound the fill slightly above surrounding grade — it will settle 10-20%

 Step 7: Use Your Free Mulch

-A single stump produces a significant volume of wood chips --- often enough to mulch several landscape beds.
-The chips are already the perfect size for mulch.
-Spread them 2-3 inches deep around trees, shrubs, or in garden beds.
+A single stump produces enough wood chips to mulch several landscape beds.
+Spread 2-3 inches deep around trees, shrubs, or in garden beds.
 Free mulch is one of the underappreciated bonuses of stump grinding.

 Southern Utah Stump Considerations